 Has your mom ever said, “If you don’t go to the school I choose, then you no longer have my support”?
 Have you felt that if you didn’t act a certain way then your parents would stop caring for you?

-They’re are overly critical.
+7. They’re overly critical.

 Normal parents want the best for their kids and to help guide them.
 Narcissists “help” their children avoid mistakes by criticizing, in belief their “suggestions” aide their kids to achieve perfection, which is a reflection of themselves.